jonseymour/node-cmd/README.md

 Optional Arguments
 ------------------
 The default parser sets a property in the command's options object for each argument of the form --name[=value].
-If value is not specified, then it defaults to the empty string ("").
-Additionally, one property is set to true for every flag in an argument that starts with a single hyphen.
+If a value is not specified, then the value defaults to the empty string ("").
+Additionally, one property of the command's option object is set to true for every character in an argument that starts with a single hyphen.
 A single argument of -- can be used to suspend interpretation of leading hypens in all following arguments.

-The shifted arguments of the command are set to the optional arguments and the unshifted arguments are set to the remaining positional arguments.
+The command's shifted arguments are set to the arguments containing a leading hyphen and the unshifted arguments are set to the remaining positional arguments.

 Shared state
 ------------